marektichy/id3-concept/README.md

 <img src="https://archive.org/download/tangle_201710/tangle.png"/>

 Other people have done the same.
 Those who missed the opportunity of doing so at birth have done it retrospectively, among close friends too.
-Soon, within The Tangle grew another structure, let's call it The Tingle (Tangle Inverted).
+Soon, within The Tangle grew another structure, let's call it **The Tingle** (*T*angle *I*nverted).

 But back to Cecilia.
 She grew and was good with computers and those tiny bricks people keep stroking all day.
 Her parents taught her how to unlock the record in that ledger when she needed too.
 She did that occasionally, for instance, to prove her age when there was some age restriction for some luna park attractions.
-The way it was done was a bit like 3D Visa, via yet another triangle (YAT), so the luna park staff didn't know who she is or where she was born because it was none of their concern.
+The way it was done was a bit like 3D Visa, via **yet another triangle**, so the luna park staff didn't know who she is or where she was born because it was none of their concern.

-As she progressed through her life, she needed more properties of herself written into that ledger and various institutions from which the fact originated have done it for her, only knowing what they needed to know, again via YAT, bound to the original "birth" record via one directional technique know as *hashing*.
+As she progressed through her life, she needed more properties of herself written into that ledger and various institutions from which the fact originated have done it for her, only knowing what they needed to know, again via a triangle, bound to the original *birth* record with the one directional technique know as *hashing*.

 And that's all there is to it, really.
 Later in her life, Cecilia despite kept asking herself the question "Who am I", but that's a different story altogether.

 # Conclusion
 If we admit what constitutes **the core of identity**, and how is identity comes to be, we can untangle our tingle with regards to how to replicate it online.
 The luna parks for kids, but more importantly the luna parks for adults will pay the bill.
 And there is likely to be an overhead which could provide a bite for everyone in the game.
-It belongs to us.
+It belongs to **us**.